Skip to main content

 How Expungement Works Under FINRA Rule 13805

-When a broker requests expungement of customer dispute information, the process involves several steps to ensure fairness and thorough evaluation.
+When a broker requests the expungement of customer dispute information, the process involves several steps to ensure fairness and thorough evaluation.
 Here’s how it typically works:

 1. Arbitration Hearing: The broker requesting expungement must participate in an arbitration hearing where the arbitrator will review the case.
 The customer who filed the dispute is given notice of the hearing and has the right to participate, but they are not required to do so.